Djibril Cissé: Later career

 On 3 July 2013, Cissé signed a one-year contract (plus one in option) with Kuban Krasnodar.
-On 1 January 2014, he signed an 18-month deal with SC Bastia.
+On 1 January 2014, he signed an 18-month deal with Bastia.
 In June 2015, Cissé signed for Saint-Pierroise of the Réunion Premier League on a month-long contract, starting in September of the same year.
 On 20 October 2015, Cissé announced his retirement from football at the age of 34 due to injury.
 On 4 July 2017, Cissé returned to football after signing with Swiss side Yverdon.
 In August 2018, Cissé signed a contract with "A.C.
-Vicenza 1902", another phoenix club of Vicenza Calcio.
+Vicenza 1902", another phoenix club of Vicenza.
 However, after failing to enter Serie D, it was reported that the club started to owe wages to their players.
 Cissé announced his intention to come out of retirement in May 2020.
-He wanted to score four more goal in Ligue 1 to reach the mark of 100.

-In April 2021, Cissé joined American fourth division amateur side Panathinaikos Chicago ahead of the 2021 season.
+He wanted to score four more goals in Ligue 1 to reach the mark of 100.
+In April 2021, Cissé joined American side Panathinaikos Chicago ahead of the 2021 National Premier Soccer League season.

+In 2023, he joined Spanish seven-a-side team Los Troncos of the Kings League.